bytebl33d/bytebl33d.github.io/_posts/2023-07-27-sql-injection.markdown

 toc: true
 ---
 # What is SQL injection (SQLi)?
-SQL injection (SQLi) vulnerabilities allow an attacker to interfere with the queries that an application makes to its database.
-It generally allows an attacker to view data that they are not normally able to retrieve.
+SQL injection (SQLi) vulnerabilities allow an attacker to interfere with the queries that an application makes to the application database.
+They allow an attacker to view data they should not be able to retrieve.
 The challenge with SQL injection is that input can come from many places.
 People are well aware of SQLi in form fields, but also cookies and request headers can be modified by a malicious client which are not directly set by the web app user.

 An even more tricky form of attack is **second order injection**, where an attacker does the injection in two steps.
-This is usually done by placing the input into a database, but no vulnerability arises at the point where the data is stored.
-Later, when handling a different HTTP request, the application retrieves the stored data and incorporates it into a SQL query in an unsafe way.
+By placing the input data into a database an SQL injection can happen at a later stage when handling a different request.
+The application then retrieves the stored data and uses it into a SQL query in an unsafe way.

 ## Retrieving data from database tables
-In cases where the results of an SQL query are returned within the application's responses, an attacker can leverage an SQL injection vulnerability to retrieve data from other tables within the database.
-This is done using the `UNION` keyword, which lets you execute an additional `SELECT` query and append the results to the original query.
+Attackers can perform SQL injection vulnerabilities to retrieve data from other tables within the database that are not directly involved in the injected query.
+This can be achieved using the `UNION` keyword, letting the attacker execute an additional `SELECT` query and append the results to the original query.
 For example, if an application executes the following query containing the user input "Gifts" when browsing to `https://insecure-website.com/products?category=Gifts`:
 ```sql
 SELECT name, description FROM products WHERE category = 'Gifts'
 ```